forklift-run/pallet-example-minimal/README.md

 ### Validation

 This pallet will bring up a web server at port 3000.
-If you open <http://localhost:3000> in your web browser after deploying the pallet, you should see a hello-world page.
-If you open
-<http://localhost:3000/whoami>, you should see another page with some information about your
+If you open <http://localhost:3000> in your web browser after deploying the pallet, you should see an NGINX page which prints some basic information such as the current date.
+If you open <http://localhost:3000/whoami>, you should see another page with some additional information (e.g. your browser's user agent).
-browser.

 ## Licensing